Denzil77777/TDPECV/README.md

 [<img src="Documents/Visual_Studio_Code.png" alt="Terraform" width="300">](Documents/Visual_Studio_Code.png)

-+ Select Windows and download.VSCodeUserSetup-x64-1.104.0.exe
++ Select Windows and download.VSCodeUserSetup-x64-1.104.0.exe, and download.
 + Once downloaded and saved, you shall see https://code.visualstudio.com/docs/?dv=win64user.
 + The above link explains how to install and configure Visual Code.
 + I would suggest reading and understanding, if you are a first timer, or a novice.
 I beleive, most of you good men and woman have your skills.